-Committee chairs shall be appointed by the President with the advice and consent of the Executive Board.
-The committees shall meet, as necessary, to carry on the Association work.
-Ad-hoc committee chairs shall be appointed by the President with the advice and consent of the Executive Board for a particular activity and shall dissolve at the conclusion of the special assignment.
-Committees shall incur no expense to AENJ without prior approval of the Executive Board and within the confines of the Executive Board approved budget.
+Working Group Chair(s) and Committee Chair(s) shall be appointed by the President with the advice from the Nominating Committee and consent of the Board.
+The working groups/committees shall meet, as necessary, to carry on the Organization work.
+Ad-hoc committee chairs shall be appointed by the President with the advice and consent of the Board for a particular activity and shall dissolve at the conclusion of the special assignment.
+Committees/Working Groups shall incur no expense to AENJ without prior approval of the Treasurer and within the guidelines of the organization’s approved budget.

-The General Assembly, composed of all AENJ members, shall meet annually and make known to the Officers, Executive Board, and Advisory Council, the needs and concerns of the General Assembly.
+The General Assembly, composed of all AENJ members, shall meet annually and make known to the Officers and Directors of the Board, the needs and concerns of the General Assembly.

-A. Amount of Dues: The dues, for all classes of membership in the Association, shall be determined by the Executive Board.
+A. Amount of Dues: The dues, for all classes of membership in the Organization, shall be determined by the Board.